gvwilson/sensibleadventures/iffy/iffy.md

 and threw himself after it.

 Whatever had shot him the first time had been patient.
-A perfectly straight line of blue light flashed, leaving an after-image on Iffy's eyes.
+A perfectly straight line of blue light left a burning after-image on Iffy's eyes.
 The Marine landed in a crumpled heap on the floor of the governor's office.
 His exoskeleton tried to stand, its programming still trying to anticipate its wearer's movement,